CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Causality for detecting adversarial Examples

-$x_{\varphi}^{prot}$ is identified as prototype for the class $\varphi$ from the dataset itself, among their instances, as the one having the high prediction confidence by the same CNN architecture.
-After the causal learning process, will have all causal and non-causal filters of each class, and these refer to related and non-related features to this class respectively.
-We employ the CI vectors for measuring similar features between the prototype class $x_{\varphi}^{prot}$ and their instances by evaluating the differences of their CI vectors.
-To do so, we apply on them a correlation method such as the Pearson coefficient method, to measure to which extent the vectors of features are highly correlated.
+$x_{\varphi}^{prot}$ is identified as prototype for the class $\varphi$ from the dataset among the instances of $\varphi$, as the one having the high prediction confidence according to the same CNN architecture.
+After conducting the causal learning process, we will have all causal and non-causal filters of each class, and these refer to related and non-related features to this class respectively.
+To assess the similarity between an input image and its prototype, we compare their CI vectors using a correlation-based metric, such as the Pearson correlation coefficient.
+This quantifies the degree to which the features (as captured by the CI vectors) are aligned.
+A low correlation implies that the input may contain non-causal or spurious features, indicating a potential adversarial perturbation.

-This idea is similar to statistical approaches such as Grosse et al.\cite{Grosse}, who proposed a statistical distance measure between large sets of adversarial and legitimate inputs in order to detect individual adversarial.
-In contrast to this, especially on the legitimate part, we consider for this strategy only one legitimate prototype image by class, besides, our statistics are based on causal features, which are high abstract robust features, and not on gradient information, which makes CausAdv more robust and has superior detection performance.
+This idea bears some resemblance to statistical approaches such as that of Grosse et al. \cite{Grosse}, who proposed measuring statistical distances between large sets of adversarial and legitimate inputs to detect individual adversarial examples.
+However, in contrast to their method, which relies on aggregating statistics over entire datasets of legitimate inputs, our strategy considers only a single legitimate prototype image per class.
+Moreover, our analysis is based on causal features, which represent high-level, robust abstractions, rather than relying on gradient-based information, which is often noisy and less stable under adversarial perturbations.
+This distinction makes CausAdv inherently more robust and significantly improves its detection performance, as will be shown in our experimental results.

 \textbf{Strategy 3: Zero effect}: Let $F_{Z_{0}}^{x\mapsto\varphi}$ be the set of zero filters of an input image $x$ (filters whose CI=0) and a natural threshold $n$. $x$ is decided to be adversarial if its number of its zero filters $|F_{Z_{0}}^{x\mapsto\varphi}|< n$.